 It’s not every day that you hear branding pros say ‘let go a little’ when creating a compelling B2B brand story.

 But they’re absolutely right.
-And that’s just one of the many fresh tips we gathered in ViB’s cozy fireside chat earlier this month, Branding That Sells in the B2B Tech Jungle.
+And that’s just one of the many fresh tips we gathered in ViB’s cozy fireside chat, Branding That Sells in the B2B Tech Jungle.

-On our talented panel of speakers were Rachel Pepple, former VP of Corporate Marketing at ExtraHop; Katie DeMatteis, Senior Content Manager at Hiya Inc.; Charles Waltner, Principal at RIF Studios; Mallory Busch, Senior Content Marketing Manager at Amplitude moderated by Mariah West, ViB’s VP of Marketing.
+On our talented panel of speakers were Rachel Pepple, former VP of Corporate Marketing at ExtraHop; Katie DeMatteis, content consultant and former Senior Content Manager at Hiya Inc.; Charles Waltner, Principal at RIF Studios; Mallory Busch, Senior Content Marketing Manager at Amplitude moderated by Mariah West, ViB’s VP of Marketing.

-Catch the full webinar again, or read along for a quick crash course on B2B tech brand storytelling, plus 10 highlights we gathered from our marketing and content experts.
+📼 Catch the on-demand replay, or read along for a quick crash course on B2B tech brand storytelling, plus 10 highlights we gathered from our marketing and content experts.

 What is brand storytelling in B2B vs B2C?

 A brand story is a narrative that communicates your organization’s history, purpose, values, mission and vision.